 Time progressed, and over the last few hundred years, ordinary typologies like houses, industries, hospitals, banks, museums also began acquiring the honour of being Architecture.
 Again, what made them so?
 It is the canon that makes a building Architecture – the canon is the diverse collection of books, buildings, paintings, drawings, etc., recognized by critiques for contemplation, admiration, interpretation, and determination of value.

-In other words, a building has to be acknowledged and recognized by its contemporaries for considerable aesthetic merit, representation of cultural values, embodiment of intellectual qualities, tendency to challenge, confront, question and transgress established norms, historic specificity over the years, and a lot more.
+In other words, a building has to be acknowledged and recognized by its contemporaries for considerable aesthetic merit, representation of cultural values, the embodiment of intellectual qualities, tendency to challenge, confront, question, and transgress established norms, historic specificity over the years, and a lot more.
 Works included by the canon become paradigms for subsequent practice.
 (Miriam Gusevich, 1991)

 Ultimately, the canon is what makes Architecture the diverse, reputed discipline that it is now.
 In a way, the most celebrated works in the canon are those of the avant-garde, that they indirectly create standards for a building to classify as Architecture.